recloudstream/cloudstream/docs/TV_COMPOSE_PROBE.md

 ./gradlew :app:assembleStableDebug
 ```

 Prefer `app/.../tv/**` only.
-No new persistence / DataStore keys / DB / sync.
+No new persistence / DataStore keys / player / library changes.